jeremyzyang/jeremyzyang.github.io/hobby.md

 ### hobby

 I enjoy playing and watching sports, especially tennis, basketball, soccer and skiiing (for the long New England winters).
-I try to play some competitive tennis in my spare time and am always looking for some hitting partners.
+I try to play some competitive tennis in my spare time and am always looking for hitting partners.
 I'm a big fan of sports analytics and have been working on a few side projects using [tennis](/assets/files/tennis_poster.pdf) and [basketball](/assets/files/bball.md) data.

 I also like reading and debating about literature, philosophy and theology (particularly [Apologetics](https://en.wikipedia.org/wiki/Apologetics) and [Calvinism](https://en.wikipedia.org/wiki/Calvinism)).
 I lived in a church in South Korea and went on a mission trip to South Africa after college.